jparr721/stretchbox/README.md

 # Stretchbox v0.6.20
-🚀 Elasticsearch local docker env for modular efficiency checks
+🚀 Elasticsearch local docker env for testing goodness

 ## What is this?
 This is a locally deployable and extensible system to check elasticsearch endpoints when you're testing your code.